ElcoLuijendijk/pyBHT/README.rst

 A bibtex file of this citation can be found in the PyBHT folder

-You can find a copy at:
+You can find a copy of the paper at: http://dx.doi.org/10.1111/j.1365-2117.2010.00466.x.
-http://dx.doi.org/10.1111/j.1365-2117.2010.00466.x.
 Contact me by email if you do not have access to this journal.